Interested in our services?

 Having taken the decision that it would be wise to have a survey carried out, the question invariably arises as to which type of report is appropriate, either a RICS Homebuyer Report or a full building survey.
 There are no hard and fast rules, but some general guidance might be helpful.
+We here at James Ross & Co usually recommend going for a full building survey report before making one of the most biggest purchases for most people's lives, however, it is good to know the difference between the options.

 The difference between a Homebuyer's Report and a full building survey